 Below are the some of the commands:

 QSELECT is a specification tool in AutoCAD.
-As the name suggests you can select the objects which fall into the specific category that you choose.
+As the name suggests, you can select the objects that fall into the specific category you choose.
 This option is more useful when you have many objects with similar properties and you want to execute a function on all of them at the same time.
 In this case, you can use QSELECT and distinguish the objects, group them, and execute the desired actions on them.

 This AutoCAD command is used to change the page setup to landscape or portrait or another dimension.
 This can be done using the Page Setup Manager.